Directed branch-width: A directed analogue of tree-width: Proof of Theorem : Directed line graphs of bounded rank-width.

 In this section we introduce our new directed width measure, directed branch-width, and use it to generalize Theorem \ref{thm:gurski_wanke} to digraphs.
-Specifically we will prove that a class $\mathcal{C}$ of digraphs has bounded directed branch-width if and only if the class $\vec{L}(\mathcal{C})$ of directed line graphs of $\mathcal{C}$ has bounded bi-cut-rank-width.
-Note that all directed analogues of rank-width \cite{kante2011} are bounded on the same graph classes as bi-cut-rank-width \cite{kreutzer2018}, so this result can also be stated in terms of any rank-width-inspired measure.
+Specifically we will prove Theorem~\ref{thm:dbw_and_directed_line-graph} which, stated in terms of graph classes, says: a class $\mathcal{C}$ of digraphs has bounded directed branch-width if and only if the class $\vec{L}(\mathcal{C})$ of directed line graphs of $\mathcal{C}$ has bounded bi-cut-rank-width.
+Note that all directed analogues of rank-width~\cite{kante2011} are bounded on the same graph classes as bi-cut-rank-width~\cite{kreutzer2018}, so this result can also be stated in terms of any rank-width-inspired measure.

 The definition of directed branch-width relies on the notion of directed vertex-separator.
 Recall from Definition \ref{def:vert-sep} that, for any edge-subset $X$ of a digraph $D$, $S_X^V$ and $S_{E(D)\setminus X}^V$ denote the directed vertex-separators corresponding to $(E(D)\setminus X, X)$ and $(X, E(D)\setminus X)$ respectively.